 - Participate in the Cornell College Law Network program so you can connect one-on-one with practicing attorneys and judges.

-- Rush Phi Alpha Delta; Cornell's PAD chapter is one of only three undergraduate chapters in Iowa and it's a terrific way to stay connected with other pre-law students and to develop professional skills.
+- Join Phi Alpha Delta; Cornell's PAD chapter is one of only three undergraduate chapters in Iowa and it's a terrific way to stay connected with other pre-law students and to develop professional skills.

 - Consider auditioning for the Mock Trial team; mock trial is a combination of speech, theatre, and debate and offers lots of opportunities to hone your abilities to analyze issues, critique arguments, and speak in public.